jbx-protocol/juice-docs-v1/protocol/api/contracts/jbpaymentterminalstore/write/recordredemptionfor.md

   address _holder,
   uint256 _projectId,
   uint256 _tokenCount,
+  uint256 _balanceDecimals,
-  uint256 _minReturnedWei,
+  uint256 _balanceCurrency,
-  address payable _beneficiary,
-  string memory _memo,
+  string calldata _memo,
-  bytes memory _delegateMetadata
+  bytes calldata _metadata
 )
   external
-  onlyAssociatedPaymentTerminal
+  override
+  nonReentrant
   returns (
     JBFundingCycle memory fundingCycle,
     uint256 reclaimAmount,
+    IJBRedemptionDelegate delegate,
     string memory memo
   ) { ... }
 ```

 * Arguments:
-  * `_holder` is thhe account that is having its tokens redeemed.
+  * `_holder` is the account that is having its tokens redeemed.
   * `_projectId` is the ID of the project to which the tokens being redeemed belong.
-  * `_tokenCount` is the number of tokens to redeem.
+  * `_tokenCount` is the number of project tokens to redeem, as a fixed point number with 18 decimals.
-  * `_minReturnedWei` is the minimum amount of wei expected in return.
+  * `_balanceDecimals` is the amount of decimals expected in the returned `reclaimAmount`.
-  * `_beneficiary` is the address that will benefit from the claimed amount.
+  * `_balanceCurrency` is the currency that the returned `reclaimAmount` is expected to be in terms of.
   * `_memo` is a memo to pass along to the emitted event.
-  * `_delegateMetadata` are bytes to send along to the delegate, if one is used.
+  * `_metadata` are bytes to send along to the data source, if one is provided.
-* Through the [`onlyAssociatedPaymentTerminal`](../modifiers/onlyassociatedpaymentterminal.md) modifier, the function is only accessible by the terminal that claimed this store.
 * The function returns:
   * `fundingCycle` is the funding cycle during which the redemption was made.
-  * `reclaimAmount` is the amount of wei reclaimed.
+  * `reclaimAmount` is the amount of terminal tokens reclaimed, as a fixed point number with 18 decimals.
+  * `delegate` is a delegate contract to use for subsequent calls.
-  * `memo` is a memo that should be included in the published event.
+  * `memo` is a memo that should be passed along to the emitted event.

 #### Body